 - Play Anywhere – Built in speaker, 1/8-inch headphone output and battery powered specification (3 x AA batteries – not included) for performing and producing on the go

-- Beat Maker Essential - 2 banks of 8 ultra-responsive backlit MIDI drum pads with Note Repeat and Full Level functions for drum machine style performance and music production
+- Beat Maker Essential – Two banks of eight ultra-responsive backlit MIDI drum pads with Note Repeat and Full Level functions for drum machine style performance and music production

 Soundbrenner Pulse Metronome Watch

 If you need a gift for a drummer or any other musician that needs to record their performance to a certain BPM, the Soundbrenner Pulse watch is great choice.
 This smart watch transmits a pulse in a BPM that you can configure.
 Since you’ll feel the tempo you can play in synch with other musicians and you don’t need an annoying metronome or click track to do so.